Car Runs Rough + Check Engine Light

 Can Bad Spark Plugs or Coils Cause This?

 When one cylinder does not fire cleanly, the engine loses smoothness right away.
-That is why ignition problems can show up as shaking at idle, hesitation during acceleration, or a generally rough engine feel.
+That is why ignition problems can show up as shaking at idle, constant roughness, or an engine that never feels fully smooth.

 Do You Need a Scanner for This?